aphyt/aphytcomm/README.md

 ## Example Use

+### Installation

+This package is on PyPI so the user can install using:

+    pip install aphyt

 ### Getting Started

 In order to use and explicit connection the programmer should import the n_series file from the eip module to give the program access to the classes to connect to the controller.
 The programmer should: instantiate an instance from the NSeriesEIP object, connect to the IP address of the controller, register a session and then update the variable dictionary.